ohcnetwork/care_scribe/README.md

         "SCRIBE_API_PROVIDER": "openai",  # or "azure" or "google" "SCRIBE_AUDIO_MODEL_NAME": "",  # model name for speech to text - Not required for Google "SCRIBE_CHAT_MODEL_NAME": "",  # model name for chat completion
+        "SCRIBE_TNC" : "" # Terms and Conditions that will be shown to the user before using the plugin.
+Supports HTML tags.

         # OpenAI Configs
         "SCRIBE_OPENAI_API_KEY": "my-api-key",